Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 Yes.

-Let's exaggerate this one little positive bit of news that we start to paint the whole thing as positive.
+Let's exaggerate this one little positive bit of news that we have.

 Exactly.

-So we had Trump earlier saying that uh Crimea is an on-starter, let's freeze the conflict where it is and accept that the Russians have taken four Ukrainian provinces, leave it a little bit in dispute.
+So we had Trump earlier saying that Crimea is a non-starter, let's freeze the conflict where it is and accept that the Russians have taken four Ukrainian provinces, leave it a little bit in dispute.

 Now he's saying, no, no, no, the Ukrainians can throw back Russia fully.